abik11/tips-tricks/W10+VS17+TFS.md

 You can use `#` for Windows key, `^` for CTRL, `!` for ALT, `+` for SHIFT and other keys like `Numpad0`, `Numpad1` etc. You can also join keys with `&`, for example `LCtrl & Numpad1`.
 AHK allows you to automize a lot of things, go to the [documentation](https://autohotkey.com/docs/AutoHotkey.htm) to learn more.

 ### Run application or script on startup
-Go to `%appdata%\Microsoft\Windows\Start Menu\Programs\Startup` or something similar and copy into that directory anything you want to run on startup.
+Press `Win + R` and type `shell:startup` or go to `%appdata%\Microsoft\Windows\Start Menu\Programs\Startup` and copy into that directory anything you want to run on system's startup.
 If you want to run some application you must create a shortcut to that application rather than copying an exe file.<br />
 Of course, the same thing can be also achieved with **Task Scheduler**.

 ### Notes on the desktop